| Title: | Efficient Spatial Thinning of Species Occurrences |

 search_type |

 A character string indicating the neighbor search method 'c("local_kd_tree", "k_estimation", "kd_tree", "brute")'.
-The defult value is 'local_kd_tree'.
+The default value is 'local_kd_tree'.
 See details. |

 target_points |